Put your System to the Electrical Test

 All wire is insulated to keep electrical current flowing right where you want and no where else.
 In a word, good insulation resists the current.
 With megger testing, we apply a little extra voltage and watch for low resistance that could mean current is leaking.

-When a transformer goes down all the operations in a facility do too.
-That’s why we check for shorted windings, overheating oil, and overall operation upon installation of a new transformer and ongoing.
+When a transformer goes down all the operations in a facility do, too.
+That’s why we check for shorted windings, overheating oil, and other critical measurements to assure overall operation with new and existing transformers.

 Circuit breaker testing

 Circuit breakers play an important role in safety.
 Are your breakers up to the task?
-Electrical testing examines insulation, contact resistance, and operation to make sure they are in the best shape to protect you from harm.
+Electrical testing examines insulation, contact resistance, and measures the operation time to make sure they are in the best shape to protect you, your operation and your profits from harm.

-A relay is the “brain” of the circuit breaker.
+A protective relay is the “brain” of the circuit breaker.
 When it senses a fault, it signals the breaker to cut the electrical circuit.
-With relay testing, we check for proper insulation and overall operation to keep relays on alert.
+With testing, we check for proper tripping time.
+This protects insulation and measures overall operation to keep your system safe.